Programs by Campus

 Ph.D.
 Minor in Ancient Studies

 Students must complete 12 graduate credit hours of appropriate courses outside their home department.
 These courses must be in at least two different departments.
 No more than 3 credit hours of directed readings can be applied to the minor.
 No more than 6 credit hours of language study may count toward the minor, all of which must be above the elementary level.
-The minor advisor (Edward Watts, email@example.com) must approve the particular courses that are to be counted toward the minor.
+Because this minor is an individualized minor, the minor advisor (jonathan Ready, firstname.lastname@example.org) must approve the particular courses that are to be counted toward the minor.

 Courses in which a student receives less than a B (3.0) will not count toward the minor.